-- 1.1 This guide provides procedures for examinations that should be used by forensic document examiners (Guide E444) for examinations and comparisons involving mechanical checkwriters and their impressions (exclusive of rubber stamp checkwriter impressions or computer generated checkwriter impressions). - 1.2 These procedures are applicable whether the examination(s) and comparison(s) are of questioned and known items or of exclusively questioned items. - 1.3 These procedures include evaluation of the sufficiency of the material available for examination. - 1.4 The particular methods employed in a given case will depend upon the nature and sufficiency of the material available for examination. - 1.5 This guide may not cover all aspects of particularly unusual or uncommon examinations. - 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+- 1.1 This guide provides procedures that should be used by forensic document examiners (Guide E444) for examinations and comparisons involving dry seal devices and their impressions. - 1.2 These procedures are applicable whether the examination(s) and comparison(s) is of questioned and known items or of exclusively questioned items. - 1.3 These procedures include evaluation of the sufficiency of the material available for examination. - 1.4 The particular methods employed in a given case will depend upon the nature and sufficiency of the material available for examination. - 1.5 This guide may not cover all aspects of particularly unusual or uncommon examinations. - 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory requirements prior to use.